AlhNobleman/Data-Analytics-Portfolio/RFM-CUSTOMER-SEGMENTATION/README.md

 ### RFM methodology
 For each customer:

-- Recency — days since their last purchase, relative to the dataset's most recent transaction date (not the real-world current date, since the dataset doesn't extend to today)
+- Recency: days since their last purchase, relative to the dataset's most recent transaction date (not the real-world current date, since the dataset doesn't extend to today)
-- Frequency — count of distinct invoices
+- Frequency: count of distinct invoices
-- Monetary — total net spend (SUM(Quantity × UnitPrice)), reported per segment as a supporting metric
+- Monetary: total net spend (SUM(Quantity × UnitPrice)), reported per segment as a supporting metric

   Customers were segmented using a simple, direct Recency/Frequency threshold rule rather than a quartile-based scoring system, to keep the logic easy to read and explain:
   IF [Recency] <= 30 AND [Frequency] >= 15 THEN "Champions"